Free Tooth Fairy Poem, Letter, & Receipt Printable

-Tooth Fairy Poem and Tooth Fairy Receipt [Free Printable]
+Tooth Fairy Poem and Receipt Mockup

 Tooth Fairy Poem and Receipt Lost Tooth

-Poem for the Tooth Fairy
+A Sweet Poem for the Tooth Fairy

-How cute would it be to attach a Tooth Fairy poem to the container with the tooth?
-Leaving a note for the Tooth Fairy makes the legend even more magical for the kids.
+Attaching a Tooth Fairy poem to the container with the tooth makes the tradition feel extra personal and magical for kids.

-Here is one that I created:
+Here is the Tooth Fairy poem I created:

 Dear Tooth Fairy,